caldav/duc_to_md/data/en_phone_devices_devices_.md

 Links to Android pages are provided for recovery purposes.

 Looking into installing Ubuntu on a PC or server instead?
-[Download Ubuntu for your computer, server or cloud ›](http://www.ubuntu.com/download)
+[Download Ubuntu foryour computer, server or cloud ›](http://www.ubuntu.com/download)

 **Device**
 **Android image**